ThSrAd/Portfolio/README.md

 Over the years the park has performed well and now the owner would like to expand his theme park.
 He will be open seven days a week, create additional rides, and have more employees than ever before.
 With these changes to his business, the owner needs a better and more efficient way of keeping records and generating reports than the handwritten way it has been done until now.
 The owner is in need of a database to maintain the records of his expanded park.

-The database will be used to track:
+Create a realtional database to track:
 • customer information • Ticket sales • Revenue from restaurants on the park premises • maintenance of rides • Number of footfalls/people visiting in a given period

 <hr>